1031 Exchange for

 Vacant land intended for investment

-Properties held primarily for resale (e.g., flips) do not qualify.
+Properties held primarily for resale (e.g., flips) do not qualify for 1031 exchange treatment.

 Partial Exchanges